Dagenham: Local government

 Dagenham was an ancient, and later civil, parish in the Becontree hundred of Essex.
 The Metropolitan Police District was extended in 1840 to include Dagenham.
 The parish formed part of the Romford Rural District from 1894.
 Dagenham Parish Council offices were located on Bull Street.

 The expansion of the Greater London conurbation into the area caused the review of local government structures, and it was suggested in 1920 that the Dagenham parish should be abolished and its area divided between Ilford Urban District and Barking Town Urban District.
 Separately, the London County Council proposed that its area of responsibility should be expanded beyond the County of London to cover the area.
 Instead, in 1926 the Dagenham parish was removed from the Romford Rural District and designated as an urban district.
 In 1938, in further recognition of its development, Dagenham became a municipal borough.
 In 1965 the Municipal Borough of Dagenham was abolished and its former area became part of the London Borough of Barking, which was renamed Barking and Dagenham in 1980.
+For elections to the Greater London Council, Dagenham was part of the Barking electoral division until 1973 and then the Dagenham electoral division until 1986.